Money management matters

 The first few years for any new business are crucial to its long-term success, with many challenges to overcome and lessons to be learned.

 Cash flow problems and mismanaged finances are major causes of business failure in the early years.
-Some companies fail to plan properly, some set their sights too high or low, some don't keep track of costs, some fail to chase payment.
+Some businesses fail to plan properly, some set their sights too high or low, some don't keep track of costs, some fail to chase payment.

 You can maximize your chances of business success by being aware of the pitfalls.
-Then you can manage your company's finances carefully and keep a close eye on its cash flow.
+Then you can manage your finances carefully and keep a close eye on its cash flow.

 Taking sensible, practical steps will help you control spending and grow your business without taking excessive financial risks.
 Here are some useful tips to consider.